Skip to main content

 How to fix it

-Once we've confirmed v2 is enabled for your feed, grab the snippet from the Embed button in your dashboard (or copy the one below and swap in your feed slug):
+Once your feed is on the new design, grab the snippet from the Embed button in your dashboard (or copy the one below and swap in your feed slug).

 <script type="text/javascript" src="https://www.juicer.io/embed/YOUR-FEED-SLUG/embed-code.js" async defer></script>